Regenerative MedicineManalapan Township, NJ

 We can help patients receive the treatment and follow-up care they need to recover from various types of injuries.
 Under the direction of Dr. Ted L. Freeman, DO our team can consider regenerative medicine as a treatment.
 Regenerative medicine is an alternative treatment method to help patients who cannot heal from a sports injury with traditional techniques.

 Regenerative medicine is available at Freeman Orthopedic and Sports Medicine in Manalapan Township and the surrounding area.
-This form of treatment includes possible methods such as stem cell therapy, platelet-rich plasma (PRP) therapy and prolotherapy.
+This form of treatment includes possible methods such as "stem cell" amniotic fluid injections therapy, platelet-rich plasma (PRP) therapy and prolotherapy.

 If you are interested in learning more about regenerative medicine to see if it can help your recovery, call us at (732) 504-6917 to schedule an appointment today.